 Our securitized residential mortgage loans are comprised of fixed-rate and variable-rate loans.
 We purchase pools of residential mortgage loans through a select group of originators.
-Mortgage loans are designated as held for investment, recorded on trade date, and are carried at their principal balance outstanding, plus any premiums or discounts which are amortized or accreted over the estimated life of the loan, less allowances for loan losses.
+Mortgage loans are designated as held for investment, recorded on trade date, and are carried at their principal balance outstanding, plus any premiums or discounts which are amortized or accreted over the estimated lives of the loans, less allowances for loan losses.